 - 3.1.1 An operator of a Mauritius aeroplane to which this Chapter applies shall - - (a) ensure that all employees know that they must comply with the laws, regulations and procedures of Mauritius and those States in which the operations are conducted; - (b) ensure that all pilots are familiar with the laws, regulations and procedures, pertinent to the performance of their duties, prescribed for the areas to be traversed, the aerodromes to be used and the air navigation facilities relating thereto.
-The operator shall ensure that other members of the flight crew are familiar with such of these laws, regulations and procedures as are pertinent to the performance of their respective duties in the operation of the aeroplane; - (c) describe the operational control system in the operations manual and identify the roles and responsibilities of those involved with the system, - (d) ensure that the pilot-in-command has available on board the aeroplane all the essential information concerning the search and rescue services in the area over which the aeroplane will be flown, and - (e) ensure that flight crew members are appropriately licensed and have met the language proficiency requirements as spelt out in MCAR-AOCR. - 3.1.2 The pilot-in-command is responsible for operational control.
+The operator shall ensure that other members of the flight crew are familiar with such of these laws, regulations and procedures as are pertinent to the performance of their respective duties in the operation of the aeroplane; - (c) describe the operational control system in the operations manual and identify the roles and responsibilities of those involved with the system, - (d) ensure that the pilot-in-command has available on board the aeroplane all the essential information concerning the search and rescue services in the area over which the aeroplane will be flown, and - (e) ensure that flight crew members are appropriately licensed and have met the language proficiency requirements as spelt out in MCAR-AOCR. - 3.1.2 The pilot-in-command is responsible for operational control. - 3.1.3 Pursuant to Regulations 5A of the Mauritius Civil Aviation Regulations - (a) where the Authority deems it necessary for its employee or any other person appointed to act on behalf of the Authority to travel outside Mauritius, the applicant shall, in addition to the appropriate fee specified in these regulations provide a return air ticket in Business class for every employee or person appointed to act on behalf of the Authority, as the case may be

-3.2 Safety management system

-- 3.2.1 An operator of a Mauritius aeroplane to which this Chapter applies shall establish and maintain a safety management system that is appropriate to the size and complexity of the operation. - 3.2.2 The safety management system shall as minimum include:

-- (a) a process to identify actual and potential safety hazards and assess the associated risks; - (b) a process to develop and implement remedial action necessary to maintain an acceptable level of safety; and - (c) provision for continuous monitoring and regular assessment of the appropriateness and effectiveness of safety management activities.
+- 3.2 Safety management system - 3.2.1 An operator of a Mauritius aeroplane to which this Chapter applies shall establish and maintain a safety management system that is appropriate to the size and complexity of the operation. - 3.2.2 The safety management system shall as minimum include: - (a) a process to identify actual and potential safety hazards and assess the associated risks; - (b) a process to develop and implement remedial action necessary to maintain an acceptable level of safety; and - (c) provision for continuous monitoring and regular assessment of the appropriateness and effectiveness of safety management activities.